ekiefl/ekiefl.github.io/_posts/psim/2020-04-24-psim-theory.md

 So what's the difference between those shots, and the one I manufactured?
-The fundamental difference is that these players are elevating their cue, which causes $\omega_x$ to be non-zero (angular momentum _in the direction_ of motion).
+The fundamental difference is that these players are elevating their cue, which causes $\omega_x$ to be non-zero (angular velocity _in the direction_ of motion).
 This "barrel-roll" rotation is what causes curved trajectories, otherwise known as swerve or masse.
 (For more info on the cue-cueball interaction, see FIXME).
 On the other hand, my shot did not have any significant amount of $\omega_x$, so whatever small amount existed quickly dissipated within fractions of a section, yielding an otherwise straight trajectory.